jgieseler/soho-loader/README.rst

 Return
 ~~~~~~

 -  Pandas dataframe.
-See links above for the different datasets for a description of the dataframe columns.
+See info links above for the different datasets for a description of the dataframe columns.

 Data folder structure